2011년 8월 9일 화요일

 LTKO 1A - Beginning Korean: First Year I

-Listening: Students are able to understand some information from sentence-length speech, one utterance at a time, in basic personal and social contexts, though comprehension is often uneven.
+Listening: Students will be able to understand limited information from sentence-length speech, delivered one utterance at a time, within basic personal and social contexts.
+However, comprehension may be uneven.

-Writing: Students are able to meet some limited practical writing needs.
-They can create statements and formulate questions based on familiar material.
-Most sentences are re-combinations of learned vocabulary and structure.
+Writing: Students will be able to meet limited practical writing needs.
+They can produce simple statements and questions based on familiar material, primarily using memorized vocabulary and grammatical structures.

 LTKO 1B - Beginning Korean: First Year II

-Speaking: Students are able to handle successfully a variety of uncomplicated communicative tasks in straightforward social situations.
-Conversation is generally limited to those predictable and concrete exchange necessary for survival in the target culture.
-They are capable of asking a variety of questions when necessary to obtain simple information to satisfy basic needs.
+Speaking: Students will be able to handle a variety of uncomplicated communicative tasks in straightforward social situations.
+Conversation will generally be limited to predictable and concrete exchanges necessary for basic survival in a Korean-speaking environment.
+Students will also be able to ask and respond to a range of simple questions in order to obtain basic information and meet essential needs.

-Listening: Students are able to understand simple, sentence-length speech, one utterance at a time, in variety of basic personal and social contexts.
-Comprehension is most often accurate with highly familiar and predictable topics although a few misunderstandings may occur.
+Listening: Students will be able to understand simple sentence-length speech, delivered one utterance at a time, across a variety of basic personal and social contexts.
+Comprehension will be most accurate when topics are highly familiar and predictable, although occasional misunderstandings may occur.

-Writing: Students are able to meet a number of practical writing needs.
-They can write short, simple communications, compositions, and requests for information in loosely connected texts about personal preferences, daily routines, common events, and other personal topics.
+Writing: Students will be able to meet a range of basic practical writing needs.
+They can produce short, simple communications, compositions, and requests for information in loosely connected sentences on topics such as personal preferences, daily routines, and familiar events.

-Pre-Requisite: LTKO 1A or equivalent level of Korean language proficiency
+Prerequisite: LTKO 1A or equivalent proficiency in Korean.

 LTKO 1C - Beginning Korean: First Year III

-Speaking: Students are able to converse with ease and confidence when dealing with the routine tasks and social situations.
-They are able to handle successfully uncomplicated tasks and social situations requiring an exchange of basic information.
-They can narrate and describe in all major time frames using connected discourse of paragraph length, but not all the time.
+Speaking: Students will be able to converse with increasing ease and confidence when completing routine tasks and engaging in everyday social situations.
+They will be able to handle uncomplicated communicative exchanges requiring the sharing of basic information.
+Students will also be able to narrate and describe events across major time frames using connected discourse of paragraph length, though not consistently.

-Listening: Students are able to understand, with ease and confidence, simple sentence-length speech in basic personal and social contexts.
-They can derive substantial meaning from some connected texts, although there often will be gaps in understanding due to a limited knowledge of the vocabulary and structure of the spoken language.
+Listening: Students will be able to understand, with relative ease and confidence, simple sentence-length speech in basic personal and social contexts.
+They will be able to derive meaning from selected connected texts, although gaps in comprehension may occur due to limited vocabulary and structural knowledge.

-Reading: Students are able to understand fully and with ease short, non-complex texts that convey basic information and deal with personal and social topics to which they brings personal interest or knowledge.
-They are able to understand some connected texts featuring description and narration although there will be occasional gaps in understanding due to a limited knowledge of the vocabulary, structures, and writing conventions of the language.
+Reading: Students will be able to understand short, non-complex texts that convey basic information on familiar personal and social topics of interest with relative ease.
+They will also be able to comprehend some connected texts involving description and narration, though occasional gaps in understanding may occur due to limited vocabulary, grammatical structures, and writing conventions.

-Writing: Students are able to meet all practical writing needs of the basic level.
-They also can write compositions and simple summaries related to work and/or school experiences.
-They can narrate and describe in different time frames when writing about everyday events and situations.
+Writing: Students will be able to meet most practical writing needs at the basic level.
+They can write short compositions and simple summaries related to school or work experiences, and they are able to narrate and describe everyday events and situations across different time frames.

-Pre-Requisite: LTKO 1B or equivalent level of Korean language proficiency
+Prerequisite: LTKO 1B or equivalent proficiency in Korean.

 Intermediate Korean: Second-Year I, II, III